murphypei/faster-rcnn-pedestrian-detection/README.md

 1. clone the repository and caffe submodule
 2. build lib and caffe
-3. train your model command like: `./experiments/scripts/caltech.sh 0 ResNet50 reasonable`
+3. train your model command like: `./experiments/scripts/faster_rcnn_end2end.sh 0 ResNet50 caltech_reasonable`